Monday, November 30, 2015

 "Nor a worse wife," laughed Amasis.

-A friend Gyges hears plans to capture Phanes and rides a brisk two hours from Sais to Naukratis to let Phanes know that Rhodopis' house, where he is, is being surrounded by guards in an attempt to catch him by Psamtik's men.
-This action saves Phanes who manages to escape the house dressed as one of the Persian guests, though not his boat which had been discovered and sunk by his pursuers.
+A friend of Gyges hears plans to capture Phanes and rides a brisk two hours from Sais to Naukratis to let Phanes know that Rhodopis' house, where he is, is being surrounded by guards in an attempt to catch him by Psamtik's men.
+This action saves Phanes, who manages to escape the house dressed as one of the Persian guests, though not his boat, which had been discovered and sunk by his pursuers.

-The love story between Bartja and Sappho continues with the help of Sappho's nanny Melitta until quickly Bartja and Sappho's love finds approval of Bartja's father and Sappho's grandmother.
+The love story between Bartja and Sappho continues with the help of Sappho's nanny, Melitta, until Bartja and Sappho's love finds the approval of Bartja's father and Sappho's grandmother.
 First, however, Bartja and his father have to complete their mission to bring back King Amasis' daughter Princess Nitetis to Persia to marry King Cambyses.

-After a long journey, Nitetis arrives at the Persian capital and is met outside the city walls by her prospective husband Cambyses, who is clad in magnificent clothes of gold, silver and purple cloth with yellow leather boots on top a great stallion.
-The young Nitetis is well liked by Cambyses his mother and younger sister, but there are those at the court that have it in for the Egyptian princess.
+After a long journey, Nitetis arrives at the Persian capital and is met outside the city walls by her prospective husband, Cambyses, who is clad in magnificent clothes of gold, silver, and purple cloth with yellow leather boots on top of a great stallion.
+The young Nitetis is well-liked by Cambyses, his mother, and younger sister, but there are those at the court who have it in for the Egyptian princess.

-In her apartments among the hanging gardens, Nitetis becomes a member of the royal family learning how to be a Persian queen, and of her duties.
-Cambyses is at first jealous by the thought that his younger brother Bartja may hold Nitetis' heart but soon becomes relaxed in the faith of his and Nitetis' love for each other.
+In her apartments among the hanging gardens, Nitetis becomes a member of the royal family, learning how to be a Persian queen and of her duties.
+Cambyses is at first jealous of the thought that his younger brother Bartja may hold Nitetis' heart, but soon becomes relaxed in the faith of his and Nitetis' love for each other.

-As Nitetis is fitting into her new life she receives a letter from home from her mother Queen Ladice, the letter is all doom and gloom particularly for Princess Tachot who has fallen gravely ill in love for Bartja, and awaits to see him again, vowing not to die before then.
-On the day of Cambyses birthday celebrations, the elements of evil take hold in the caretaker of the harem Boges who wishes to eliminate Nitetis by making her look unfaithful to Cambyses, who is hot-headed and easily led by Boges.
+As Nitetis is fitting into her new life, she receives a letter from home from her mother, Queen Ladice.
+The letter is all doom and gloom, particularly for Princess Tachot, who has fallen gravely ill in love with Bartja, and awaits to see him again, vowing not to die before then.
+On the day of Cambyses' birthday celebrations, the elements of evil take hold in the caretaker of the harem, Boges, who wishes to eliminate Nitetis by making her look unfaithful to Cambyses, who is hot-headed and easily led by Boges.

-As I finish chapter XIX my antique copy heads into Chapter XXI with no chapter XX, Chapter XXI starts at page 299 to page 306, then it starts over to page 299 and moves through the complete chapter to chapter 22.
-I also realize that I have reread earlier parts of this book which I chalked up to losing my page, but now I am in doubt of that.
+As I finish Chapter XIX, my antique copy heads into Chapter XXI with no Chapter XX.
+Chapter XXI starts on page 299 to page 306, then it starts over to page 299 and moves through the complete chapter to Chapter 22.
+I also realize that I have reread earlier parts of this book, which I chalked up to losing my page, but now I am in doubt about that.

 Notes: